-- duration: two years after termination of the office as Chief Executive Officer; - annual consideration: 35% of the Fixed Remuneration15 (excluding Benefits) at the time of termination of office as Chief Executive Officer, paid, following termination of office, in cash in four equal six-monthly instalments; - penalty: - 100% of the Fixed Remuneration (in addition to the return of the corresponding) in the event of breach of the non-competition obligation; - 100% of the consideration under the non-competition agreement net of withholding taxes in the event certain types of conduct of the Chief Executive Office are established during his/her professional activity.
+- duration: two years after termination of the office as Chief Executive Officer; - annual consideration: 35% of the Fixed Remuneration (excluding Benefits) at the time of termination of office as Chief Executive Officer, paid subsequent to the termination of office; - penalty: - 100% of the Fixed Remuneration (in addition to the return of the consideration) in the event of breach of the non-competition obligation; - 100% of the consideration under the non-competition agreement net of withholding taxes in the event certain types of conduct of the Chief Executive Officer are established during his/her professional activity.

-6.4 ADDITIONAL ELEMENTS OF THE CHIEF EXECUTIVE OFFICER'S VARIABLE REMUNERATION
+6.4.
+ADDITIONAL ELEMENTS OF THE CHIEF EXECUTIVE OFFICER'S VARIABLE REMUNERATION

-The Chief Executive Officer may receive further Variable Remuneration elements related to performance against pre-defined objectives, in any case within the limits of the Variable to Fixed Remuneration ratio of 2:116, or within the limits set by the laws in force from time to time.
+The Chief Executive Officer may receive further Variable Remuneration elements related to performance against pre-defined objectives, in any case within the limits of the Variable to Fixed Remuneration ratio of 2:1, or within the limits set by the laws in force from time to time.